Partners Group buys data center platform EdgeCore Digital with $1.2 bln investment

 In 2021, Partners Group made four digital infrastructure investments, including acquiring atNorth, the largest data center operator in Iceland.

-Data centers have become popular assets for infrastrature funds, as investors bet on companies shifting IT infrastructure to outsourced cloud service providers with data solutions.
+Data centers have become popular assets for infrastructure funds, as investors bet on companies shifting IT infrastructure to outsourced cloud service providers with data solutions.

 Led by former CoreSite COR.N chief excutive Tom Ray, Denver-based EdgeCore now runs six data centers in the United States, including campuses in Phoenix, Arizona and the Silicon Valley.